AnwarIbrahimi/S3-Portfolio/Portfolio.md

 Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.

 For this Learning Outcome i will assure software quality and tools to make that work.
 In order to make that work i will need to make different kinds of tests.
+Which exact tests this will be i need to look more into.
 This will be functional and non-functional tests.
 Part of this will also be automation tests.
 To assure this i will implement a CI/CD pipeline with github actions.
 I also need to look at what test i will use for the different parts in my project.

 ### Outcome 3: You choose and implement the most suitable agile software development method for your software project
 You are aware of the most popular agile methods and their underlying agile principles.
 Your choice of a method is motivated and based on